-- A gradual dose reduction plan, using CMS guidelines, is in place for any persons with dementia who receive psychotropic medications.
+- A gradual dose reduction plan, using CMS guidelines, is in place for persons with dementia who receive psychotropic medications.

 - Staff and medical care providers answer questions from family members about their person and offer encouragement, whenever possible.

-- Staff and medical care providers give information about advance care plans to families/surrogate decision makers and then encourage the decision makers to formulate written plans that detail their intentions for their person with dementia.
+- Staff and medical care providers provide information about advance care plans to families/surrogate decision makers and then encourage the decision makers to formulate written plans that detail their intentions for their person with dementia.

-- Staff and medical care providers give information to families/surrogate decision makers about potentially burdensome treatments such as daily blood pressure readings, routine blood tests, and others or options regarding hospital and emergency room utilization.
-Then they encourage the decision makers to make plans that detail their intentions for their person with dementia.
+- Staff and medical care providers give information to families/surrogate decision makers about potentially burdensome medications and treatments such as daily blood pressure readings, routine blood tests, and others or options regarding hospital and emergency room utilization.
+Then they encourage the decision makers to make plans that detail their intentions for their person with

 Standard 3.
 Milieu

 Persons with dementia have an absolute right to live in an environment that not only cares for their needs, but also encourages their autonomy, respects their individuality, and demonstrates a genuine commitment to improving the quality of their lives.

 - Persons with dementia must be able to dine in a venue suitable for their needs.
 They must be able to eat foods they enjoy at whatever time they are hungry.

 - The dining area must be lighted appropriately, be at a comfortable temperature and be free from offensive odors.